General Laboratory Description

-Dr. King directs the Child Health and Education Laboratory, which focuses on children with chronic illness, specifically those with sickle cell disease or brain tumors.
-In addition, Dr. King currently directs the Heartland and Southwest Sickle Cell Disease Network, a partnership with sickle cell disease care providers and community organizations to improve overall care and quality of life of patients with sickle cell disease in an eight-state region that includes Missouri, Iowa, Kansas, Nebraska, Arkansas, Louisiana, Texas and Oklahoma.
+Dr. King directs the Child Health and Education Laboratory, which focuses on children with chronic illness, specifically those with sickle cell disease (SCD) or brain tumors.
+In addition, Dr. King currently directs the Heartland and Southwest Sickle Cell Disease Network, a partnership with sickle cell disease care providers and community organizations to improve overall care and quality of life of patients with SCD in an eight-state region that includes Missouri, Iowa, Kansas, Nebraska, Arkansas, Louisiana, Texas and Oklahoma.

 Current research projects include:

 Students are expected to complete at least one hypothesis-driven project focusing on either children or adults with SCD or children with brain tumors.
 Projects could be a retrospective study or a cross-sectional, prospective study.
 The results will focus on educational and functional outcomes.
 OTD students are expected to publish a manuscript by the end of the final year.
 There may also be publication opportunities for MSOT students.
 Most of the research will be completed at St. Louis Children’s Hospital or at the Program in Occupational Therapy building.
 Students may occasionally need to drive if their project involves home interviews or community education programs.
 Some studies may involve evening or weekend research.

 Examples of Projects

 Ranked as the Number One OT Program in the Nation

 We welcome inquiries from prospective students, potential collaborators, community partners, alumni and others who want to connect with us.
 Please complete the form below to begin the conversation.

 Current, future, and accepted applicants are encouraged to visit.
 We also welcome people who are exploring career options and considering occupational therapy.
 Dr. Kathy Kniepmann, one of our faculty members, opens our visit sessions with an informal presentation and discussion, followed by a tour that’s led by one of our current occupational therapy students.